 The retina is a thin layer of tissue on the back wall of the eye made up of different cells (retinal pigment epithelium, nerve cells and photoreceptor cells).
 The photoreceptor cells (cones and rods) react to light, and send electrical signals to the brain, which interprets these signals as vision.
-The retina is therefore the thing that allows us to see.

 The retina, along with the optic nerve, develops in the embryo as part of the brain tissue, making it part of the central nervous system.
 Being a nervous tissue, the retina doesn’t have the ability to regenerate itself.

 What does the retina do?